CmMarin/PR-Labs/Lab2_Report.md

 python .\concurrency_test.py rate --requests 40 --path /index.html --json
 ```

-With these steps and measurements, every Lab 2 requirement has been exercised, recorded, and demonstrated.*** End Patch
+With these steps and measurements, every Lab 2 requirement has been exercised, recorded, and demonstrated.